pm2-hive/pm2-hive.github.io/docs/features/specifics.md

 permalink: /docs/usage/specifics/
 ---

-## Allow PM2 to bind applications on ports 80/443 without root
+## Listening on ports 80/443 without root

 It’s a general rule that you shouldn’t run node as root, but only root can bind to ports less than 1024.
 This is where authbind comes in.
 Authbind allows non-root users to bind to ports less than 1024.